Learning the optimal Tikhonov regularizer for inverse problems: The optimal regularizer

 The proof is in Appendix~\ref{sec:app3}.
 Some comments on this result are in order. \begin{itemize} \itemsep{0em} \item By assumption $\iota^* (A\Sx A^* + \Se)$ is an injective compact operator from $Y$ to $K^*$, so that its inverse is not bounded, however it is possible to prove that $\Sx A^*(\iota^* (A\Sx A^* + \Se) )^{-1}$ extends to a bounded operator from $K^*$ into $X$.
-With a slight abuse of notation, we denote this extension in the same way, so that~\eqref{eq:R2} makes sense for all $y\in K^*$. \item The proof of this result is based on the fact that $R_{h,B}$ is an affine estimator, which allows us to consider the minimization in \eqref{eq:min2} over all possibile affine maps.
-This yields the so-called Linearized Minimum Mean Square Error (LMMSE) estimator of $x$.
-Then, it is possible to show that such optimal affine functional is of the form $R_{\BOp,\hOp}$, for suitable $\BOp$ and $\hOp$.
+With a slight abuse of notation, we denote this extension in the same way, so that~\eqref{eq:R2} makes sense for all $y\in K^*$. \item To prove this result, we first consider the minimization in \eqref{eq:min2} over all possibile affine maps, which yields the so-called Linearized Minimum Mean Square Error (LMMSE) estimator of $x$.
+Then, it is possible to show that such optimal affine functional is of the form $R_{\hOp,\BOp}$, for suitable $\BOp$ and $\hOp$.
 In a finite-dimensional context, such a result is a direct consequence of the expression of the LMMSE estimator (see, e.g., \cite[Theorem 12.1]{kay1993fundamentals}).
-Theorem~\ref{prop:quadratic_target_inf2} generalizes this result to the infinite-dimensional case.
-Observe that no Gaussianity assumptions are made on $x$ and $\epsilon$. \item The minimum expected loss can be computed as
+Theorem~\ref{prop:quadratic_target_inf2} generalizes this result to the infinite-dimensional case. \item In the case of Gaussian random variables, the expression of the optimal regularizer $R^\star$ coincides with the maximum a posteriori (MAP) estimator.
+Nevertheless, our result does not require any assumptions on $x$ and $\varepsilon$ being Gaussian (see the discussion in \cite{gribonval2011should,gribonval2013reconciling}).